material-components/material-components-ios/components/TextFields/README.md

 * Persistable placeholder
 * Border view

-#### Multiline Text Field
+#### Multi-line Text Field

-This is a multiline line text input.
+This is a multi-line text input.
 It's subclassed from `UIView` with an embedded `UITextView`.
-It supports all the features of the single line text field and `UITextView` plus:
+It supports all the features of the single-line text field and `UITextView` plus:

 * Minimum number of lines